-Guideline 2.0
+Guideline 3.0

 This Guideline was developed to reduce barriers, speed up broadband deployment and support the successful implementation of the BBFA.
-Stakeholders and partner ministries provided input into the development of the Guideline.
-The current Guideline reflects the latest legislative and regulatory authorities and will be updated if required.
+Stakeholders and Ontario government ministries provided input into the development of the Guideline.
+The current Guideline reflects the latest legislative and regulatory requirements and will be updated if new measures are developed and implemented.

-In summary, the Guideline, in alignment with key legislation and regulations:
+In summary, Guideline 3.0, in alignment with legislation and regulations includes the following key updates: